ActivitySim/activitysim/docs/howitworks.rst

 Data Schema
 -----------

-The ActivitySim data schema depends on the sub-models implemented.
-The data schema listed below is for the primary TM1 example model.
+The ActivitySim data schema depends on the specific implementation of ActivitySim.
+This section includes information on example data that is likely to be included in most implementations.
 These tables and skims are defined in the :mod:`activitysim.abm.tables` package.
+For the best information, documentation developed for a specific implementation of ActivitySim is recommended.

 .. index:: constants
 .. index:: households